tuscannyCodes/Demo-Repo/README.md

 # Demo-Repo
-A demo repo to practice pushing an d pulling
+A demo repo to practice pushing and pulling